LorneWhiteway/lfi_project/README.md

 9. Amended pkdgrav3/mdl2/CMakeLists.txt to change the cmake minimum version from 3.1 to 3.12 and to set cmake policy 0074 to NEW behaviour.
 This is needed to ensure that the environment variable FFTW_ROOT is paid attention to by the FindFFTW.cmake module (which is located in \pkdgrav3\mdl2\).

+## How to install a Python environment and nbodykit
+To set up a virtual Python environment in the subdirectory `env` of the project directory:
+- Go to the project directory
+- If necessary, load a module file for Python: `module load python/3.6.4` on Hypatia, `module load python/3.8` on Wilkes; not needed on Tursa.
+- `python3 -m venv env`
+- `source env/bin/activate`
+- `cd env`
+- `pip install --upgrade pip`
+- `pip install healpy==1.15.0`
+- Then for nbodykit: (see https://nbodykit.readthedocs.io/en/latest/getting-started/install.html#installing-nbodykit-with-pip):
+-    `pip install cython==0.29.33`
+-    `pip install mpi4py==3.1.4`
+-    `pip install nbodykit==0.3.15`
+-    `pip install "dask[array]" --upgrade`

+It is convenient to have this environment as we can install our own software there.
+The software versions listed are not the latest, but they are known to be compatible.

 ## Information about working with the UCL hypatia cluster

 1. The 'project directory' is the directory in which the project has been installed (i.e. the directory containing this readme file).
 This directory can be located anywhere on hypatia; it will always be called 'lfi_project'.
 For LW this is `/share/rcifdata/ucapwhi/lfi_project`.